emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 ## Representable contravariant families

-If A is a Segal type and a : A is any term, then the family \ x → hom A x a defines a contravariant family over A , and conversely if this family is contravariant for every a : A , then A must be a Segal type.
+If A is a pre-∞-category and a : A is any term, then the family \ x → hom A x a defines a contravariant family over A , and conversely if this family is contravariant for every a : A , then A must be a pre-∞-category.
 The proof involves a rather lengthy composition of equivalences.

 ```rzk